cdl-geneseo/geneseo-dictionary/S/sk.md

 # -sk

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : -sk

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 Playful meaningless final addition to any word (dinnersk) Source: Dictionary of Geneseo English 1996.
 Dilluvio